• Skip to primary navigation

 3. Deglaze: Add the cup of vegetable broth and deglaze the pan.
 Scrape off the brown bits from the bottom of the pan.
 A wooden spoon works well for this.

-4. Beans: Add the pinto beans, bay leaf, and salt.
+4. Beans: Add the pinto beans, bay leaf, and salt to the vegetable broth.
 Stir to combine.

 5. Cook: Bring to a boil, then lower to a simmer and cook uncovered for about 10-15 minutes for the flavors to blend.

 6. Mash: Remove the bay leaf.
-There should be some liquid left, mash some of the beans into the liquid with a potato masher or blend with an immersion blender, keeping some whole for texture.
-If the beans get dry after mashing add more vegetable broth or water to reach your desired consistency.
-If the beans are too thin simmer them with the lid off stirring frequently until they thicken.
+There should be liquid left; mash some of the beans into the liquid with a potato masher or blend with an immersion blender, keeping some whole for texture.
+If the beans get dry after mashing, add more vegetable broth or water to reach your desired consistency.
+If the beans are too thin, simmer them longer, uncovered, stirring frequently, until they thicken.

 7. Taste and adjust the seasoning, then serve with your favorite toppings.